 1. You’re way more committed than they are

-That financial advisor is depending on your decision to stay put.
+That financial advisor depends on your decision to stay put.
 They know that if they keep doing what they’ve always done, you’re still probably going to stay.
 (I once actually heard an advisor at a big bank tell clients that he knew they weren’t staying because of his level of service — they were staying because they would always feel too guilty to fire him.)

 2. They just don’t communicate

-Did you know that the top 1,200 financial advisors in the US serve an average of more than 500 clients each?
-Yup.
-And in a survey conducted by Financial Advisor magazine, the top reason advisors said they’d been fired by their clients was lack of timely communication.
+In a survey conducted by Financial Advisor magazine, the top reason advisors said they’d been fired by their clients was lack of timely communication.

 You deserve to have your financial advisor listen to you — about everything from your goals and investment preferences to making changes that will allow your values to be reflected in your investment portfolio.
 If you tell him that you want to move your portfolio to an environmentally friendly set of funds, he should listen … and then move your portfolio.